The Great British Bake Off series 4: Post-show careers

 Frances Quinn wrote a book, Quinntessential Baking, released on 17 August 2015.

 Ruby Tandoh has written three books, Crumb: The Baking Book, published on 25 September 2014, Flavour: Eat What You Love in 2016 and Eat Up: Food, Appetite and Eating What You Want in 2018.
 She took half a year out from the university after the show, but has returned to complete her philosophy and history of art course at University College London.
 She wrote a column on baking for The Guardian.

 Beca Lyne-Pirkis presented a Welsh language cookery show Becws for S4C starting 11 September 2014.
+She later participated in the 2017 rendition of The Great Christmas Bake Off.

 Glenn Cosby left teaching and launched his own touring stage show Bake It Big in 2014.
 That same year, Cosby release his book Tasty Travels.

 Ali Imdad has set up a bakery business, and become a full-time baker.
+He later participated in the 2016 rendition of The Great Christmas Bake Off.

+Howard Middleton participated in the 2016 rendition of The Great New Year's Bake Off.

 Ratings

 The show achieved some of the highest ratings seen on BBC Two.
 According to overnight data, the final episode was seen by 9.1 million viewers at its peak, and averaging over 8 million, more than twice the number of viewers on BBC One and ITV.
 This episode is the highest-rated show ever on BBC2 under the ratings system first introduced in 2002, beating the previous record set by an episode of Top Gear in 2007.
+The highest rating for BBC2 of all-time is The 1985 Snooker World Championship Final which peaked with 18.5m viewers.
 Series 4 had an average of viewing figure of 7.4 million.
+During the length of the series, the only programmes to have beaten the show on a Tuesday night were EastEnders and Emmerdale.

 Official episode viewing figures are from BARB.